-- 26. Install the motor onto the motor mount. - 27.
+- 25. Check to ensure the drive, discharge and tail rollers are square to the conveyor bed. - 26.
+Install the motor onto the mount at the discharge end. - 27.
 Install all safety guards. - 28.
 Install the counter shaft, pulleys and V-belts for the drive assembly.
-Refer to Section 5.3 for drive belt tensioning and tracking.
+Refer to Section 5.3 for drive belt alignment and tensioning. - 29.
+Tighten the belt using the tensioning jacks on both sides at the tail end.